Vincent Price. The Accomplished Actor, and Devoted Foodie.

 The 'candy kid', otherwise known as Vincent Leonard Price, Jr., was born in May 27, 1911 in St. Louis, Missouri.
 The acclaimed actor, known for his distinctive voice and performances in horror films, was a part of the Hollywood royalty, rubbing elbows with the great actors of his time.
 Perhaps you may also remember him in roles, like his haunting part in the Michael Jackson song “Thriller”, the role of a Frankenstein like doctor creating Edward Scissorhands, or perhaps as Professor Hubert Whitehead and his beloved Tiki, Oliver, on the Brady Bunch’s Hawaiian Trip.
 I might be showing my age on that little fact.

-The actor was a descendent of the first child born in Colonial Massachusetts.
-Peregrine White was born on the Mayflower while it was in Provincetown harbor, making him the first English to be born in the new world.
+The actor was a descendent of the first child born in colonial Massachusetts.
+Peregrine White was born on the Mayflower while it was in Provincetown harbor, making him the first person of English descent to be born in the new world.
 (We all know the Mayflower landed and anchored in Provincetown, MA, before Plymouth, right?).
 Price was the youngest of the four children, and like the Vincent’s before him, displayed a strong work ethic, which lead him to school at Yale and the University of London.

 Vincent specialized in spooky, ghoulish roles but he did so with divine refinement.
 His notoriety gave him access to some of the best restaurants in the world.
 Vincent and his second wife Mary Grant, a Hollywood costume designer, would travel the world and dine at legendary restaurants.
 The couple brought home their worldly knowledge and shared it with their friends.
 In their home in Beverly Hills, The Prices would host perfectly orchestrated dinner parties.
 According to their daughter, Victoria, her mother once copper-glazed an entire set of dishes for one of the meals they were serving.
 The Hollywood elite would dine on food from around the world at these parties.
 The Price’s after eating at these amazing restaurants would beg, pled and charm their way to get the recipes.
 This allowed the Price’s to cook and serve the food they enjoyed, with the people they loved.